zZedix/PasarGuard/README.md

 For more information, You can read [Marzban CLI's documentation](./cli/README.md).

-# Marzban Node
+# Gozargah Node

-The Marzban project introduces the [Marzban-node](https://github.com/gozargah/marzban-node), which revolutionizes infrastructure distribution.
-With Marzban-node, you can distribute your infrastructure across multiple locations, unlocking benefits such as redundancy, high availability, scalability, flexibility.
-Marzban-node empowers users to connect to different servers, offering them the flexibility to choose and connect to multiple servers instead of being limited to only one server.
+The Marzban project introduces the [Gozargah-node](https://github.com/M03ED/gozargah-node), which revolutionizes infrastructure distribution.
+With Gozargah-node, you can distribute your infrastructure across multiple locations, unlocking benefits such as redundancy, high availability, scalability, flexibility.
+Gozargah-node empowers users to connect to different servers, offering them the flexibility to choose and connect to multiple servers instead of being limited to only one server.
-For more detailed information and installation instructions, please refer to the [Marzban-node official documentation](https://github.com/gozargah/marzban-node)
+For more detailed information and installation instructions, please refer to the [Gozargah-node official documentation](https://github.com/gozargah/Gozargah-node)

 # Webhook notifications